tpunt/PHP7-Reference/README.md

 ```

 When by-value semantics are used, the array being iterated over is now not
-modified in-place. `current()` also now has defined behaviour, where it will
+modified in-place. `current()` also now has defined behavior, where it will
 always begin at the start of the array.

 `foreach()` by reference on arrays and objects and by value on objects